miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 in it* as I advise for people to be productive in Python on the way to *vim* mastery (or at least learning how to quit it ahaha).
 Notebooks.

 It takes awhile to master something... to become fluent.
+This applies in almost all things.
+It's the 10-years or 10,000 hours it takes to master a skill that Malcolm Gladwell talks about in his book *Outliers* and it all follows the same pattern.

-1. You learn to read and write and express yourself in that language.
+1. First you learn to read and write and express yourself in that language.
    That's literacy.
-2. All those skills become internalized to the point where you no longer consciously think about doing it.
+2. Next, all those skills become internalized to the point where you no longer consciously think about doing it.
 That's automaticity.
-3. The language and skills become so comfortable that you can joke around and speak in rhythm and rhyme.
+3. Lastly, the language and skills become so comfortable that you can joke around and speak in rhythm and rhyme.
 That's prosody.

 1, 2, 3... fluency!

+> One, two, three; that's fluency
+> The writing's on the wall
+> Capture thought for walls of taut
+> Railings how to roll!

 Notebooks won't get you fluent in `vim` but they're an awesome stepping stone on the way to Python fluency.
 You can at least do your "Hello, World!" program